SUIT UP FOR THE ARTS WITH DUBLIN FRINGE FESTIVAL

-The annual ceremony is a great opportunity for us to come together as a community and celebrate the power of volunteering.
-You can be part of this years ceremony in to easy steps!
+The annual ALIVE Certificate Ceremony is a great opportunity for us to come together as a community and celebrate the power of volunteering.
+You can be part of this years ceremony in two easy steps!

 You can make an impact for yourself and your community through volunteering on and off campus.
 Volunteering can offer you invaluable experience, networking opportunities and can really enhance your job prospects!
 The information offered here is designed to help you gain the most from your volunteering, whether that be through interview preparation, improving your CV or opening up new career possibilities that you might never have considered.

-First and foremost, we want to reward all the time and effort students put into societies, sports clubs, campaigns, committees, volunteering, community engagement, Mentoring, Class Reps, student radio, and everything else that isn't degree-related, all your extra-curricular activities.
+First and foremost, we want to reward all the time and effort students put into their extra-curricular activities: societies, sports clubs, campaigns, committees, volunteering, community engagement, mentoring, class representatives, student radio, and everything else that isn't degree-related!

 Secondly, employers note that students have a lot of fantastic experience but don't know how to talk about it in interviews and application forms.
 So, NUI Galway has developed the ALIVE Certificate for Volunteering.
 This is your chance to tell us what you have been doing, and get the recognition you deserve!

-To apply students must complete the application form which is a series of reflection questions about your volunteering.
-Its easy!
+To apply, students must complete the application form, which is a series of reflection questions about their volunteering.
+It’s easy!
 Log in at our dedicated Award website, complete the application form and click submit.
-You can save your application, return and edit it and manage your volunteering portfolio.
+You can save your application, return to edit it and manage your volunteering portfolio at any time.

 Login to YourSpace using your Campus Account Student ID and Password to start and update your application: yourspace.nuigalway.ie